gula421/DataAnalytesNanoDegree/P3_OpenStreetMap_Zurich/README.md

 #### Other files:
 * clean_format.py and is_in.py: all functions used for data processing.
 * main.py: main program for running all data processing.
+* OpenStreetMapAPI.ipynb: older version of the project, with API implementation: plotly, google map, wikipedia